Asaad al-Shaibani: Early life and education

-Al-Shaibani was born in 1987 to an Arab family belonging to the Banu Shayban tribe from the eastern countryside of al-Hasakah Governorate.
+Al-Shaibani was born in 1987 into a Sunni Muslim family belonging to the Banu Shayban tribe in the eastern countryside of al-Hasakah Governorate.
 He moved with his family to reside in Damascus and graduated from Damascus University in 2009 with a degree in English Language and Literature from the Faculty of Arts and Humanities.

-He earned a master's degree in Political Science and International Relations from Istanbul Sabahattin Zaim University in 2022 and was pursuing a PhD in the same field until 2024.
-He is also completing the final stage of an MBA program from an American university.
+He earned a master’s degree in Political Science and International Relations from Istanbul Sabahattin Zaim University in 2022 and pursued a Doctor of Philosophy in the same field until 2024.
+He is also completing the final stage of a Master of Business Administration program at an American university.